Welcome

 Minor in Communication Studies

-The communication studies minor focuses on the foundational knowledge of the major.
+The Communication Studies minor focuses on the foundational knowledge of the major.
 Mediated communication is a core requirement.
-You’ll build proficiency by choosing classes from three disciplines: rhetoric, intercultural communication and professional communication.
-Communication is a vital skill for any career, and the minor in communication studies complements any major available at McMurry.
+You’ll build proficiency by choosing classes from three disciplines: rhetoric, intercultural communication, and professional communication.
+Communication is a vital skill for any career, and the minor in Communication Studies complements any major available at McMurry.
 Catalog

 Student Opportunities